Connect with others who understand.

 You can take these steps to avoid triggers:

-• Limit your time in direct sunlight and wear sunscreen
+• Limit your time in direct sunlight and wear sunscreen.

-• Quit smoking
+• Quit smoking.

-• Manage stress
+• Manage stress.

 Watch for common symptoms of lupus such as fatigue, joint pain, or a butterfly-shaped rash on the face.
 A doctor specializing in diseases that affect muscles, joints, and bones — called a rheumatologist — can help make an early diagnosis using your medical history, blood tests, and imaging.
-You and your doctor will develop a treatment plan to help avoid complications of lupus, like damage to internal organs, lupus nephritis, and osteoporosis.
+You and your doctor will develop a lupus treatment plan to help avoid complications of lupus, like damage to internal organs, lupus nephritis, and osteoporosis.

 References